 Co-Editors in Chief

-Adrienne is a second year student originally from Colorado.
-She received a B.A. from the University of Washington and spent 6 years working as a cat care coordinator, and then operations manager at a non-profit cat rescue in North Seattle.
-The year before she began at Lewis & Clark, Adrienne worked as an animal caregiver at a farmed animal sanctuary in Northern California.
+Adrienne is a third year student originally from Colorado.
+She received a B.A. in Political Science from the University of Washington and spent 6 years working as a cat care coordinator, and then operations manager at a non-profit cat rescue in Seattle.
+The year before she began at Lewis & Clark Law, Adrienne worked as an animal caregiver at a farmed animal sanctuary in Northern California.
 This time spent at the sanctuary solidified her commitment to using the law to protect factory farmed animals.
-Adrienne joined Animal Law Review as a 1L volunteer source checker and is excited to continue to work on the publication as Submissions Editor.
-She spends her time working as assistant to two Lewis & Clark Law staff/faculty members, reading, cooking tasty vegan food and being slave to the whims of her awesome cat, Snyder.
+Adrienne joined ALR as a first year volunteer source checker and then served as Submissions Editor for Volume 24 of Animal Law.
+She has worked as a legal intern at For All Animals and also in the Farm Animal Department at Animal Welfare Institute in Washington, D.C.
+She spends her time outside of class working as assistant to two Lewis & Clark Law staff/faculty members, reading, cooking tasty vegan food and being slave to the whims of her cat, Snyder (not pictured).

 Form & Style Editors

 James is a third-year law student from Stafford, Virginia.
 In 2016, he earned his B.A. for Christopher Newport University in English and Philosophy, with a minor in Philosophy of Law.
 As a law student, he work as an extern for the Department of Defense, Office of the Deputy Counsel, Energy, Environment, and Installations in Washington D.C.
 With a focus in Environmental Law, James hopes to work for the government in its application of current-existing U.S. environmental statutes or for a public interest law firm.
 Before becoming a Form and Style Editor, James joined Animal Law Review in 2017 as a Source Checker.
 James enjoys movies, books, and a good (or free) cup of coffee.